FSEPBEAR/PBEAR/README.md

 * synth/: the details of PBE-based FS refinement.
 * target.c: the abstracted program.
 * cbmc_result.txt: the result of CBMC with target.c.
 * result.txt: the overall result of each property falsification.
+We have used different terminology than what was used in the paper.
+For example, we used 'FS' as 'stub' and 'symbolic alarm filtering' as 'true alarm filtering,' etc.

 ### CPAchecker:
 * predicateAnalysis.txt: the results of CPAchecker using the predicate abstraction option.